wlangera/jsdm-pollinators-flanders/README.md

 This repo is made in preparation of the summer school 'Model-based multivariate analysis for ecologists' from 21st-25th of July 2025 in Hjerkinn, Norway ([link](https://bertv.folk.ntnu.no/)).

+### Order of execution

+Follow the steps below to run the scripts in a logical order.

+#### Step 1: data_preparation.qmd

+Load and prepare the observation data from `data/raw` folder.
+This includes merging of datasets and use simple data filters.

+#### Step 2: prepare_trait_phylo.qmd

+Load and prepare the trait and phylogenetic data from `data/raw` folder.

 ### Repo structure

 ```